 - Acupuncture (unless part of a doctor's consultation)

-The Medicare Benefits Schedule (MBS) is a list of medical procedures, consultations and tests that are recognised by Medicare for a benefit.
-Each item on the MBS has its own Schedule Fee.
-The MBS is set by the Commonwealth Government.
+A: The Medicare Benefits Schedule (MBS) is a list of medical procedures, consultations and tests that are recognised by Medicare for a benefit.
+Each item on the MBS has its own Schedule Fee and is set by the Commonwealth Government.
+If a treatment isn’t listed on the MBS, there’s a good chance we won’t be able to help you cover the cost of it.